-For now, we are going to focus on American Sign Language (ASL) American Sign Language (ASL) is the language used by the deaf community in the US and parts of Canada.
+I'll use American Sign Language (ASL) as a case study because I am most familiar with it American Sign Language (ASL) is the language used by the deaf community in the US and parts of Canada.
 ASL was actually "born" in Hartford, CT in the early 1800s at the American School for the Deaf (founded 1817, still in operation!).